-Our fantastic Eco Council, led by Madam Jones and the Year 6 Eco Councillors, Lewis and Sienna, are working hard to promote being Eco-aware to all our children and families.
+Our fantastic Eco Council, led by Madam Jones and the Eco Councillors, are working hard to promote being Eco-aware to all our children and families.

 ENGAGING WITH NATURE

 Whilst outside, encourage children to look carefully at nature.
 Take a small toy outside in the garden or on your daily walk and take photos of it in different locations.
 It might inspire a brilliant story or fantastic art work!

 There are a range of apps on offer which can be used to engage us all with nature.
 WWF have created a new app called Seek (iNaturalist).
 WWF compare it to having a naturalist in your pocket which means that when you are out and about, you can identify anything which is living from bugs to mammals to plants and fungi.
 You also get the opportunity to upload your finds to a wider community to enable scientists to track the biodiversity in your area.
 I have started using it and it is both easy and exciting to use.
 Click here for more information

 If you don’t have access to lots of books about the environment, have a look online

 WWF have just created a new online resource for families called #Learntolovenature